Canarian Tapas and Mojo Recipes

-Canarian tapas are very popular in Fuerteventura and each resort has a bar or two where you can try a good range of different traditional foods, all at the same time.
+Canarian tapas are very popular in Fuerteventura and each resort has local tapas bars where you can try a good range of different traditional foods at the same time.
 If you are new to Canarian Tapas and would like to know more about their origin and history, then click here.
 But if you are already familiar with them and want to recreate some of the dishes at home, then we have lots of recipes for you to try.
 Some of the more popular tapas you will find on a menu in Fuerteventura, are listed below.

 - Sancocho Canario

 - Papas Arrugadas

 - Pimientos de Padrón

 - Ensaladilla Rusa

 - Rancho Canario

 - Escaldón de Gofio